 Cataracts and Nuclear Sclerosis

 One interesting thing to note is that cataracts and nuclear sclerosis are eye conditions that appear similar, but are not.
-Older dogs sometimes develop a blue or gray tinge and cloudiness to their eyes that looks a lot like cataracts.
+Older dogs sometimes develop a blue or gray tinge and cloudiness to their eyes that look a lot like cataracts.
 However, sometimes it is a condition called nuclear sclerosis.
 Many pet parents assume that it is cataracts.
 It is important to take your dog to their trusted vet or to a veterinary eye doctor to get an accurate diagnosis.
 Nuclear sclerosis is a rather benign condition that doesn't affect vision very much and it can be lived with just fine.
 Cataracts are more serious and require more treatment.
 Therefore, it is necessary to get a correct diagnosis so that the proper treatment can be started and dispensed.

 Dogs that have nuclear sclerosis are often able to live normally and not suffer much vision loss or change.
 There is usually no treatment necessary for this condition.
 So if you notice your older dog has cloudy eyesight, it may just be nuclear sclerosis and not cataracts.
 It is imperative not to panic or worry too much and simply get them in for an evaluation with a vet or veterinary eye doctor.
 It could be that it is the benign condition of nuclear sclerosis that is a rather common occurrence in senior dogs.